2022 Illinois Senate election: District 21

-The district has been represented by Democrat Laura Ellman since January 9, 2019.
+The district had been represented by Democrat Laura Ellman since January 9, 2019.
 She was first elected with 50.6% of the vote in 2018.
 Kathleen Murray, a small business owner, was the Republican nominee.

 District 22

-The district has been represented by Democrat Cristina Castro since January 11, 2017.
+The district had been represented by Democrat Cristina Castro since January 11, 2017.
 Castro was re-elected unopposed in 2020.
 She faced no other ballot-listed candidates in the general election.

 District 23

 The district had been represented by Democrat Tom Cullerton since January 9, 2013.
 Cullerton was re-elected with 54.9% of the vote in 2018.
-Cullerton resigned his seat on February 23, 2022 after announcing his intent to plead guilty to federal embezzlement charges.
+Cullerton resigned his seat on February 23, 2022, after announcing his intent to plead guilty to federal embezzlement charges.
 Diane Pappas, former state representative from the 45th district, was appointed to the seat on March 9, 2022.
 Suzy Glowiak, an engineer and state senator from the 24th district, was the Democratic nominee.
 Dennis Reboletti, a former state representative, was the Republican nominee.